-In addition to peer support offered by the injured worker community, many programs and resources provide information and help in understanding and living with mental health conditions.
+In addition to peer support offered by the injured worker community, many programs and resources provide help in understanding and living with mental health conditions.

 Tools, webinars and other support resources